Male Breast Reduction

 Male Breast Reduction Techniques

 The minimally invasive Suction-Assisted Breast Reduction (SABR) can successfully remove both fat and glandular tissue through a single 4 millimeter incision on each side of the chest.
 This technique is best in patients with good skin elasticity and uses both liposuction technology to remove the fat and micro-shaver to cut and remove the breast tissue through the same incision.
 For patients with an excessive skin envelope or poor skin quality, a direct excision of the extra skin with a scalpel maybe necessary and would leave a more extensive scar.
+Learn more from our before and after gallery of gynecomastia procedures here.

 The Day of Surgery